Help us improve this website! Click below to do a quick exercise that will help us learn how to organize this website.

 The tenant may request a continuance on the first court date.
 The court normally grants one request for a continuance.
 The judge will usually give the tenant seven days to find an attorney.
 The case will then proceed to trial on the next court date.
 You and the tenant will both have to return to the same courtroom, at the same time, seven days later.

-If the tenant files a Jury Demand, the case will be automatically continued for one week and reassigned to courtroom 1404.
+If the tenant files a Jury Demand, the case will be automatically continued for one week and transferred to courtroom 1301 for reassignment to a jury room.
 You will hear this referred to as a “Transfer Order.”
 There is no way to prevent this transfer.
-You will have to appear in courtroom 1404 at 9:30 a.m., exactly one week after the first court date.
+You should be notified of the new room number, but if not, you can find it posted in room 1301.
+You will then have to appear in the new courtroom.
 This is a status date—the case will not proceed to trial at that time.
 The judge will set discovery dates and allow the tenant to file an answer to your Complaint.
 The case will either be set for a hearing or for another status.
 If your tenant files a Jury Demand, it’s a good time to contact Chicago Volunteer Legal Services or try to find your own attorney.
 A Jury Demand can complicate the case.

 Proving Your Case